-- a.
-Fair and Reasonable.
-Compensation should be fair and reasonable, based on actual performance and value creation for Shareowners, and able to withstand and respond to scrutiny, concerns or questions from investors, employees, regulatory authorities, the media, and the public. - b.
-Plain English.
+- Fair and Reasonable.
+Compensation should be reasonable, based on actual performance and value creation for Shareholders, and able to withstand and respond to scrutiny, concerns or questions from investors, employees, regulatory authorities, the media and the public. - Plain English.
 Compensation plans should be written in plain English, and in a full, true and plain manner, in order to enhance the comprehension and usefulness of plans.
 Compensation plans should not be designed or disclosed in an unnecessarily complex or legalistic manner.
-Charts, tables and graphs should be used to accompany text narratives. - c.
-Disclosure of Key Components.
-All key components of executive compensation should be disclosed by the Company to Shareowners, including the terms and conditions of employment contracts, salary, bonus, equity, share options, severance agreements, supplemental executive retirement plans, and perquisites. - d.
-Create Sustainable Shareowner Value.
-Compensation plans should motivate Executives and other employees to achieve measurable performance objectives in an ethical manner to create sustainable long-term shareowner value. - e.
-Link Pay-to-Performance.
+Charts, tables and graphs should be used to accompany text narratives. - Disclosure of Key Components.
+All key components of executive compensation should be disclosed by the Company to Shareholders, including the terms and conditions of employment contracts, salary, bonus, equity, share options, severance agreements, supplemental executive retirement plans and perquisites. - Create Sustainable Shareholder Value.
+Compensation plans should motivate Executives and other employees to achieve measurable performance objectives in an ethical manner to create sustainable long-term shareholder value. - Link Pay-to-Performance.
 Compensation plans should link to objective company performance measures that the executive is charged with managing, and capable of affecting, such as earnings, returns, or other relevant operational, financial and non-financial measures.

-xviii.
 Equity-based Compensation Principles